DigitalCoreNZ/hashnode/cltcpnuz2000409kyaq77bf9q.md

 # What is GitHub?

 GitHub hosts a collection of remote repos where local changes to a code base can be saved to an off-site location.
 These remote repos can either be public or private.
-Competing Git-based repos include GitLab and Bitbucket.
+Alternatives to GitHub include GitLab and Bitbucket.

 [https://docs.github.com/en/get-started/using-git/about-git](https://docs.github.com/en/get-started/using-git/about-git)***↗.***